-NP 642 (BN 972602 after the merger) was used on Stampede Pass for snow removal until approximately 1985.
-It also served as part of a wrecking train according to one of the old operators.
-After its retirement it sat unused on a spur track just off of Meed Avenue in Yakima, WA.
-In July of 1996 the spreader was purchased from the Burlington Northern for $1,000.
-The Washington Central Railroad donated the shipping and moved it to Toppenish.
+In March 1970 the Northern Pacific merged with four other railroads to create the “Burlington Northern Railroad” (BN), the spreader was repainted and renumbered to BN #972602.
+When BN sold the Stampede pass line in 1985 ownership was transferred to the Washington Central Railroad were it was believed to have served as part of a wrecking train according to one of its old operators.
+After its retirement it sat unused on a spur track just off of Mead Avenue in Yakima, WA.
+In July of 1996 the spreader was purchased from the Washington Central Railroad for $1,000.
+The same railroad donated the shipping and moved it to Toppenish.